Digital-Working-Group/pii-splicing-redaction/README.md

 ```

 ### Sample Input File
-Please see the plain text file [test.txt](sample_redaction/sample_input/test.txt) for an example of an input file.
+Please see the plain text file [test.txt](sample_redaction/sample_input/test.txt) for a sample input file.

 ### Sample Output Files
 See `process_file_json_out()` and `process_file_html_out()` in [process_out.py](process_out.py) for full details on how the output JSON/HTML files are created.